sourdiesel1202/breakout_options/README.md

 If a symbol closes from a Breakout trend the next day, the chance of a reversal is likely to be very low.

 This modified Breakout trend will indicate that a stock has a high probability of continuing to climb for the next few days.

-### ADX Cross

-When a trend is confirmed in a direction, investors will more than likely make trades according to the trend.

-This algorithm catches the trend a day or two before, in an attempt to ride the trend of a stock for a longer period of time.

-Entry and exit prices are only calculated for overnight holds, although the trend may continue for longer.

 ### Golden/Death Cross